 Is that good for the store?
 Absolutely, as you have left the store with a purchase.

 Now, back to chatbots, because this is exactly what they do!
-They greet you upon your first visit and help you find your way among the store’s products, carefully leading you to purchase.
+A chatbot in ecommerce greets you upon your first visit and helps you find your way among the store’s products, carefully leading you to purchase.

 A retailer chatbot will ask what you are shopping for and then proceed to style, color, size and, sometimes, the price range.
 And, once you have selected the item, it can suggest putting together a complete outfit.